Hoppers Crossing - North

 Hoppers Crossing - North is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Hoppers Crossing-North has a high level of cultural diversity, with 37.6% of its population born overseas and 38.2% speaking a language other than English at home.
-Christianity is the predominant religion in Hoppers Crossing-North, making up 50.5% of the population.
-Islam is slightly overrepresented compared to Greater Melbourne, comprising 10.5% of Hoppers Crossing-North's population versus 10.7%.
+Hoppers Crossing - North has a high level of cultural diversity, with 37.6% of its population born overseas and 38.2% speaking a language other than English at home.
+Christianity is the main religion in Hoppers Crossing - North, making up 50.5% of people in the area.
+Islam comprises 10.5% of the population, which is slightly higher than the Greater Melbourne average of 10.7%.

 Frequently Asked Questions - Diversity